The Origins of Burning Man

 Cacophony began to spread, thanks in large part to efforts of Mikel.
 Part of his greater vision for Cacophony was to establish franchised branches in cities over the United States.
 He started a newsletter and used the limited media coverage of certain outings to help achieve this vision.
 One person who heard about Cacophony was a man who would become known as Reverend Al.

-A recently divorced computer animator named Alan Ridenour found a stack of Cacophony fliers in a Los Angeles coffeehouse in the early nineties.
-He didn’t realize that this group only existed in San Francisco.
-He imagined an International Cabal of Cacophony and assumed there would be a significant outpost Los Angeles.
-After sending letters with ideas for pranks and events to the PO Box listed on the flier and getting no response for months, he began to doubt the organization’s existence.
-Mikel finally reached out to Al, impressed with some of the ideas and the first escapade of the Los Angeles Cacophony Society was planned and executed by Ridenour, who adopted the Cacophony alias of “Rev. Al.”
+Alan Ridenour found a stack of Cacophony fliers at Canter’s Deli in Los Angeles, left by Cacophonists who had visited the area for Zone Trip #1, the first formal Cacophony road trip.
+At the time, he didn’t realize that this group only existed in San Francisco, imagining instead a web of secret organizations spreading the country.
+After sending letters with ideas for pranks and events to the PO Box listed on the flier and getting no response for months, he began to question whether the flier had just been a prank.
+However, Mikel eventually reached out to Al and together the first escapade of the Los Angeles Cacophony Society was planned and executed by Ridenour, who adopted the Cacophony alias of “Rev. Al.”

-At the first event, they passed out fliers at a local UFO devotees’ convention, claiming to be the Brotherhood of Magnetic Light and promising a Space Brother landing at Dockweiler beach.
+At the first event, Cacophony members passed out fliers at a local UFO devotees’ convention, claiming to be the Brotherhood of Magnetic Light and promising a Space Brother landing at Dockweiler state beach, a beach that is beneath the takeoff path from Los Angeles International Airport.
 At the beach they assembled a two-hundred-foot aluminum-foil cross on the hillside and piled it with flowers and burning incense.
 Rev Al. reported to Brian Doherty in This is Burning Man:

 “We created a magical Christ icon - a plaster Tijuana Jesus with a walkie-talkie shoved up his ass.
 When an acolyte would approach it with his walkie-talkie on, it would produce this interference squelching sound… I began speaking in tongues.
 Rich Polysorbate of course starts shooting fireworks into the air for no reason.
 Then [Mikel] came running up the hill in a silver suit babbling about how is spaceship had crashed.”